janosh/matbench-discovery/site/src/routes/preprint/+page.md

 ## Results

-### Summary Table
+### Metrics Table

 <MetricsTable />

 > @label:fig:metrics-table Classification and regression metrics for all models tested on our benchmark.
 The heat map ranges from yellow (best) to blue (worst) performance.
 DAF = discovery acceleration factor (see text), TPR = true positive rate, TNR = false negative rate, MAE = mean absolute error, RMSE = root mean squared error.
 The dummy classifier uses the `scikit-learn` `stratified` strategy of randomly assigning stable/unstable labels according to the training set prevalence.
 The dummy regression metrics MAE, RMSE and R<sup>2</sup> are attained by always predicting the test set mean.
-Note that Voronoi RF, CGCNN and MEGNet are worse than dummy on regression metrics but better on some of the classification metrics, highlighting the importance of looking at the right metrics for the task at hand to gauge model performance.
+Voronoi RF, CGCNN and MEGNet are worse than dummy on regression metrics but better on some of the classification metrics, highlighting the importance of looking at the right metrics for the task at hand to gauge model performance.

 @Fig:metrics-table shows performance metrics for all models considered in v1 of our benchmark.
 CHGNet takes the top spot on all metrics expect true positive rate (TPR) and emerges as current SOTA for ML-guided materials discovery.
 The discovery acceleration factor (DAF) measures how many more stable structures a model found among the ones it predicted as stable compared to the dummy discovery rate of 43k / 257k $\approx$ 16.7% achieved by randomly selecting test set crystals.
 Consequently, the maximum possible DAF is ~6.
 This highlights the fact that our benchmark is made more challenging by deploying models on an already enriched space with a much higher fraction of stable structures than materials space at large.
 As the convex hull becomes more thoroughly sampled by future discovery, the fraction of unknown stable structures decreases, naturally leading to less enriched future test sets which will allow for higher maximum DAFs.

-Note that MEGNet outperforms M3GNet on DAF (2.70 vs 2.66) even though M3GNet is superior to MEGNet in all other metrics.

-The reason MEGNet outperforms M3GNet on DAF becomes clear from @fig:cumulative-clf-metrics.
-MEGNet's line ends at 55.6 k materials which is closest to the true number of 43 k stable materials in our test set.
-All other models overpredict the sum total of stable materials by anywhere from 40% (~59 k for CGCNN) to 104% (85 k for Wrenformer), resulting in large numbers of false positive predictions which drag down their DAFs.
+MEGNet outperforms M3GNet on DAF (2.70 vs 2.66) even though M3GNet is superior to MEGNet in all other metrics.
+The reason for this becomes clear from @fig:cumulative-clf-metrics.
+MEGNet's total number of materials predicted stable is 55.6 k materials (which causes its cumulative precision and recall lines to end first) which is closest to the true number of 43 k stable materials in our test set.
+All other models overpredict the number of stable materials by anywhere from 40% (~59 k for CGCNN) to 104% (85 k for Wrenformer), resulting in large numbers of false positive predictions which drag down their DAFs.

 However, this is only a problem in practice for exhaustive discovery campaigns that spend resources to validate _all_ stable predictions from a model.
 More frequently, people will likely rank model predictions most to least stable and stop after some pre-determined compute budget is spent, say, 10k DFT relaxations.
 In that case, most of the false positive predictions near the less stable end of the candidate list are ignored and don't harm the campaign's overall discovery count.
 Still, we believe it useful to have a metric that is sensitive to how well a model's overall prevalence is calibrated to the prevalence in our test set.

-Note the distinction between models that make one-shot predictions directly from unrelaxed inputs such as MEGNet, Wrenformer, CGCNN, CGCNN+P, Voronoi RF versus UIPs that predict forces to emulate DFT relaxation.
+There's a remarkable distinction between models that make one-shot predictions directly from unrelaxed inputs such as MEGNet, Wrenformer, CGCNN, CGCNN+P, Voronoi RF versus UIPs that predict forces to emulate DFT relaxation.
 While the F1 scores and DAFs of non-UIPs are seemingly unaffected, their $R^2$ coefficients are significantly worse.
 Except for CGCNN+P, all fail to achieve positive $R^2$.
-This means their predictions explain the observed variation in the data less than a horizontal line through the test set mean, suggesting these models are not predictive in a global sense, i.e. across the full dataset range.
-However, even models with negative $R^2$ can be locally good in the positive and negative tails of the test set distribution.
+Negative $R^2$ means model predictions explain the observed variation in the data less than a horizontal line through the test set mean, suggesting these models are not predictive in a global sense, i.e. when averaging explanatory power across the whole dataset.
+However, even models with negative $R^2$ can be locally good which is the case on our test set in the positive and negative tails of the hull distance distribution.
 They suffer most in the mode of the test set, i.e. near the stability threshold of 0 eV/atom above the hull.
-This reveals an important shortcoming of $R^2$ as a metric for classification tasks like ours.
+This reveals an important shortcoming of $R^2$ as a metric for classification tasks like crystal stability prediction.

+The reason CGCNN+P achieves better regression metrics than CGCNN but is still worse as a classifier becomes apparent from [the SI histograms](/si#fig:hist-clf-pred-hull-dist-models) by noting that the CGCNN+P histogram is more sharply peaked at the 0 hull distance stability threshold.
+This causes even small errors in the predicted convex hull distance to be large enough to invert a classification.
+Again, this is evidence to choose carefully which metrics to optimize.
+Regression metrics are far more prevalent when evaluating energy predictions.
+In our benchmark, energies are just means to an end to classify compound stability.
+Regression accuracy is of little use on its own unless it helps classification.
+The field needs to be aware that this is not a given.

 ### Cumulative Classification Metrics